drumboy02/odin-tic-tac-toe/README.md

 # odin-tic-tac-toe

-This project will be a browser Tic Tac Toe game.
+This is a browser Tic Tac Toe game.

 The goal of this project was to demonstrate IIFE factory functions and to use as little global code as possible.